shemnon/javafx-gradle/README.md

 To Test Drive
 =============
-This plugin works with either Java 7 or Java 8, but the `ConferenceScheduleApp` demo requires JavaFX 8.
-So these steps presume that you are running JDK8-ea-b61 or later.
-Also, for the installers you need the pre-requisite third party items installed (this is mostly a windows issue)
+This plugin works with either Java 7 or Java 8 (except the `ConferenceScheduleApp` demo requires JavaFX 8).
+For Windows installers you need the pre-requisite third party items installed.

     #install the plugin to your local maven repo
     gradle install

     #Build the samples
-    cd samples
+    cd samples/<sample of choice>
     gradle assemble

 The samples will land in `samples/<sample>/build/distributions/bundles`.